Last updated on April 19th, 2023 at 11:14 am

 The Yorkshire Dales National Park was established in 1954.
 Say ‘The Dales’ and people think of waterfalls, caves, textbook limestone features, drystone walls, Wensleydale cheese and the three peaks, Ingleborough, Whernside and Pen-y-Ghent.
 The highest peak is Whernside at 2415 feet (736 metres).
 All of these peaks can be tackled by anyone who is reasonably fit, but they are serious walks and should not be approached casually, or in bad weather.
 The limestone rock that predominates also makes the Dales a haven for cavers.

 The Dales is a place of big skies and few trees.
-From August 2016, it will cover 841 square miles (2,179 square kilometres) from parts of Cumbria (nudging the Lake District) and Lancashire in the west, through North Yorkshire to close to Richmond in the east.
+Since August 2016, when it was enlarged, it has covered 841 square miles (2,179 square kilometres) from parts of Cumbria (nudging the Lake District) and Lancashire in the west, through North Yorkshire to close to Richmond in the east.
 This is close to Herriot country.

 The principal settlements are Grassington, Settle, Hawes and Sedbergh.